GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-08 18:33:05 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-08 19:00:14 IST

 Current Weather in Coimbatore:
-Temperature: 27.88 °C
+Temperature: 25.88 °C
-Condition: heavy intensity rain
+Condition: thunderstorm with light rain